vidify/vidify/README.md

 ln -s "/usr/lib/python3.8/site-packages/gi" "$venv_dir/lib/python3.8/site-packages"
 ```

-or install `gobject-introspection` (or the equivalent package name) and then run `pip install pygobject` to install it with pip inside the virtual environment.
+or install it with pip following [this guide](https://pygobject.readthedocs.io/en/latest/getting_started.html).

+### Vidify doesn't recognize some downloaded songs
+If the song doesn't have a metadata field with the title and the artist (the latter is optional), Vidify is unable to know what song is playing.
+Try to modify the metadata of your downloaded songs with VLC or any other tool.

 ---